shaunthecomputerscientist/mas-ai/README.md

 @tool
 def my_tool(query: str) -> str:
     """This is a tool.
-Provide Detailed Docmentation for ai. """
+Provide Detailed Docmentation for ai in docstring.
+(PARAMETERS, RETURN, PURPOSE)"""

-    return "This is a tool"
+    return "This is a tool output, fed to the ai."
 ```

 ## Installation